 BIRTH MARRIAGE DEATH RECORDS

-Following are genealogy research tools and tips for free access to ancestral records.
+Following are genealogy research tools and tips to access free ancestral birth, marriage and records.

 Tracing birth/marriage/death records of early to middle 1800's can be a real challenge because there were no legal requirements to report or maintain official records.
 In Ontario, July 1869 marked the beginning of official records.
 For earlier deaths, you'll have to reply on church records and for this you'll need to know where your ancestor lived and their religious affiliation (Census records will be useful here since people didn't move around much back in the day).
 Browsing dusty old pre-computer-days hard copy books at the archives can uncover some real gems too.
 And old news paper's social columns were always rich in detail.